Revisiting Coincident GR in Internal STEGR Formulation: Symmetric Teleparallel Equivalent to GR in Internal-Space Formulation

-Apparently, in the vacuum case, CGR is completely equivalent to GR.
+In the vacuum case, CGR is completely equivalent to GR.
 Here, taking into account the boundary term in the constitution of the original Lagrangian of CGR given in Eq.~\eqref{Einstein Lagrangian with opposite sign}, we must add the boundary term multiplied by a factor of two.
+We note that, if matter fields are present, the overall sign can be consistently absorbed by multiplying both sides of the field equations by $-1$, so that the physical equations coincide with GR.
+Thus, the opposite sign is merely a convention and does not imply antigravity.

-Therefore, in the vacuum case, CGR concludes Einstein's equation, but the spacetime manifold is different from that of GR.
-That is, {\it in GR, spacetime is a pseudo-Riemannian differential manifold, but in CGR, it is a flat and torsion-free differential manifold}.
-Thus, again, the equivalence is just `{\it formality}'.
-As a notable point, the Lagrangian in Eq.~\eqref{AI of CGR} is {\it not} a scalar field.
-That is, CGR is not a diffeomorphism-invariant theory without the inclusion of appropriate boundary terms.
+We remark on our findings.
+First of all, we have unveiled that CGR is not a gauge-fixed class of \textit{ordinary} STEGR but that of \textit{internal} STEGR.
+Based on the gauge approach to gravity and internal-space formulation, we have clarified the gauge structure associated with the internal space in CGR, although the conventional Palatini approach to STEGR does not manifestly provide it.
+By connecting our new perspectives with the results of pioneering works, our novel formulation also redefines the meaning of the `coincident gauge' as the actual gauge fixing in terms of the internal space.
+Moreover, regarding the phrase `equivalent to GR', we find that the equivalence is just \textit{formality}.
+For instance, CGR concludes Einstein's equation in the vacuum case as in Eq.~\eqref{opposite sign Einstein equation}, but \textit{the spacetime manifold itself is different from that of GR}.
+That is, the spacetime is a pseudo-Riemannian differential manifold in GR, but it is a flat and torsion-free differential manifold in CGR.
+As a notable point, the Lagrangian in Eq.~\eqref{AI of CGR} is \textit{not} a scalar field.
+We find that CGR is not a diffeomorphism-invariant theory without the inclusion of appropriate boundary terms.

+We note that ordinary STEGR is formulated on a spacetime manifold and its tangent bundle only, not on a generalized internal space.
+In internal STEGR, the internal space is not restricted to the tangent bundle of the spacetime manifold; the internal bundle is generalized into a more generic one by a bundle morphism in each local region of spacetime.
+This generalization allows us to replace the internal metric with a generic one such that the non-metricity does not vanish even in Weitzenb\"{o}ck gauge on the spacetime manifold~\cite{Tomonari:2024vij}.